-Palestinians rally over US Jerusalem move
+Trump's Jerusalem move sparks clashes

 There has also been widespread condemnation across the Arab and wider Muslim world, with Turkey's President Recep Tayyip Erdogan warning Mr Trump that he was "throwing the region into a ring of fire".

-The leaders of the UK, France and Europe have all said they disagree with the US announcement.
-French President Emmanuel Macron said it contravened international law and UN Security Council resolutions.
+The leaders of the UK, France and Germany have all said they disagree with the US announcement.

 Why is the announcement significant?